Taylor Tappin: Oakland Panthers

-In October 2019, Tappin signed with the Oakland Panthers (now the Bay Area Panthers) of the Indoor Football League.
+In October 2019, Tappin signed with the Oakland Panthers of the Indoor Football League.
 However, he did not play for the team after the 2020 IFL season was cancelled due to the COVID-19 pandemic.
 The Panthers subsequently withdrew from the IFL's 2021 season.

 Aviators (The Spring League)

 Tappin played offensive line for the Aviators of The Spring League for the 2020 and 2021 seasons.
 In 2020, he played one game for the Aviators in the TSL (fall season) championship, where the team lost to the Generals.
 Tappin returned to the team for the 2021 spring season as the starting right tackle.

 Ottawa Redblacks

-On July 22, 2021, Tappin signed with the Ottawa Redblacks of the CFL, and later was activated from the Reserve/Suspended List on July 27, 2021, after clearing the requisite quarantine period.
-On July 29, 2021, the Redblacks released him ahead of the CFL roster deadline.
+On July 22, 2021, Tappin signed with the Ottawa Redblacks of the CFL, and later was activated from the Reserve/Suspended List on July 27, after clearing the requisite quarantine period.
+On July 29, the Redblacks released him ahead of the CFL roster deadline.